2snufkin/notes/Deploy/Tomcat.md

 * It extracts the contents of a WAR file into a directory on the server's file system
 * creates a context for the web application based on the contents of the WEB-INF/web.xml file
 * uses the context to handle incoming HTTP requests.

+##  CATALINA_BASE and CATALINA_HOME variables
+If you are running **multiple** instances of Tomcat on a single host you should set
++ CATALINA_BASE: to be equal to the .../tomcat_instance1 or .../tomcat_instance2 directory as appropriate for each instance
++ CATALINA_HOME: to the common Tomcat installation whose files will be shared between the two instances.
+The CATALINA_HOME environment variable should be set to the location of the root directory of the "binary" distribution of Tomcat.

+The Tomcat startup scripts have some logic to set this variable automatically if it is absent, based on the location of the startup script in *nix and on the current directory in Windows.
+That logic might not work in all circumstances, so setting the variable explicitly is recommended.

+The CATALINA_BASE environment variable specifies location of the root directory of the "active configuration" of Tomcat.
+It is optional.
+It defaults to be equal to CATALINA_HOME.

+Using distinct values for the CATALINA_HOME and CATALINA_BASE variables is recommended to simplify further upgrades and maintenance.
+It is documented in the "Multiple Tomcat Instances" section below.

+### Folders Content
+When running with a separate CATALINA_HOME and CATALINA_BASE, the files and directories are split as following:

+In CATALINA_BASE:

+bin - Only: setenv.sh (*nix) or setenv.bat (Windows), tomcat-juli.jar
+conf - Server configuration files (including server.xml) lib - Libraries and classes, as explained below logs - Log and output files webapps - Automatically loaded web applications work - Temporary working directories for web applications temp - Directory used by the JVM for temporary files> In CATALINA_HOME:

+bin - Startup and shutdown scripts lib - Libraries and classes, as explained below endorsed - Libraries that override standard "Endorsed Standards".
+By default it's absent.